₱23,863 Find Cheap Flights from Washington, D.C. to the Philippines

 • If you’d like to visit Samar islands in the eastern part of the Visayas in the Philippines, consider booking flights from Ronald Reagan Washington National Airport (DCA) to Calbayog Airport (CYP).
 American Airlines and Philippine Airlines offer a layover that stops at Los Angeles International Airport (LAX) and Ninoy Aquino Airport (MNL).

-Top airlines flying from Washington, D.C. to the Philippines
+Reviews of the top airline flying from Washington, D.C. to the Philippines

 Need help choosing which airline to fly with from Washington, D.C. to the Philippines?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.